LimnedMoon/FS25_PNA_ImmersiveAddon/README.md

 ## English
 # FS25_PNA_ImmersiveAddon
 Immersive sound and screen effect add-on for PlayerNeedsAdvanced.
 Includes gender-specific voice-overs that are triggered randomly through a multi-stage system, pulsating screen effects, and micro-sleep for hunger, thirst, and fatigue.
-(Micro-sleep with blinking; red for pain when the stomach growls; white for dehydration)
+(Micro-sleep with blinking; )
+In addition, a stress and stamina system has been implemented.
+Stamina decreases while running and jumping.
+Jumping height, running speed, and walking speed are all affected by stamina.
+Stress builds up while driving due to concentration, as well as during rain and when needs are not met.
 ## Note: Voiceovers for Male and Female are only availabe in German language for now

 ## Important: